The way you can make a complaint, and how we will respond, depends on the type of complaint.

 If feedback is given during an audit to the audit team, and resolved during the audit, this is not considered a complaint.

 Complaints about audits – coercive powers and procedural fairness

 The Victorian Inspectorate (VI) has the power to receive and investigate certain kind of complaints about the Auditor-General or VAGO officers.

 You can complain to VI about:

-Our use of our coercive powers under section 11 of the Audit Act 1994 (the Act)
+Our use of our coercive powers under the Audit Act 1994 (the Act)

-- Procedural fairness during audits regarding age, language, mental impairment and legal representation under section 11E of the Act.
+- Procedural fairness during audits regarding age, language, mental impairment and legal representation.

 You may still wish to direct your complaints to VAGO.
 However, if we receive any complaints about the conduct of our officers relating to those sections of our legislation, we are obliged to pass these on to VI.